 We're delighted to announce that the successful singer-songwriter and fitness inspiration, Lucy Spraggan, has begun training with us to become a Personal Trainer!

 Lucy has undergone a huge fitness transformation both physically and mentally, losing 3.5 stone and looking after her body and mental health.
 Lucy will be training with us to pursue her goal of helping and inspiring people through fitness.
-She also hopes to set up a not-for-profit gym in the future for others to enjoy, and to transform them into healthier, happier people.
+She also hopes to set up a not-for-profit gym in the future for others to enjoy, and to transform them into healthier, happier people.'Doing this qualification with a trusted and reputable company is really important to me’, Lucy said of her training.
+‘I don't want to cut corners, I want to learn as much as possible.
+And Future Fit do not cut corners'.

 Find out more about: